marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 The <a href="https://doi.org/10.25490/a97f-egyk" target="_blank">Joint Declaration of Data Citation Principles</a> provide some general guidelines on the importance and definition of data citation.
 {: .note}

-se **persistent identifiers** (PIDs) for the data (and software) in your citations, such as DOIs or ARKs.
+Please ensure that you include **persistent identifiers** (PIDs) for the data (and software) in your citations, such as DOIs or ARKs.
 These PIDs provide a stable link to the data (and software) and can resolve to a landing page with more information and access options

-## Persistent Identifier
+## Persistent Identifiers for Data

-A persistent identifier (PID) provides a stable link to the data (and software)and can resolve to a landing page with more information and access options.
+A persistent identifier (PID) provides a stable link to the data (and software) and can resolve to a landing page with more information and access options.
 It provides resources with a unique tag that remains the same over time, even if the material has been moved to another storage solution or website.

-### Commons Types of PIDs
+### Commons Types of PIDs for Data
 {: .no_toc}

-1. <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank"> **DOI** (Digital Object Identifier)</A> for publications and data
+ <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank"> **DOI** (Digital Object Identifier)</A> for publications and data

 To find a DOI for your data, you need to deposit your data in a repository that can assign a DOI to your dataset.

-2. <a href="https://researchdata.library.ubc.ca/plan/get-an-orcid-id" target="_blank">**ORCID** (Open Researcher and Contributor ID)</a> for researchers

-ORCIDs provide metadata that ensure appropriate academic credits are attributed.
+Other repositories might use <a href="https://www.handle.net/">handles</a> or <a href="https://arks.org/">ARKs</a> as persistent identifiers for datasets.
+However, DOIs are preferred as they are also an XML-based metadata package that makes the datasets as discoverable as possible with the widely accepted DataCite metadata schema.